beartype/pytest-beartype/README.md

 pytest --beartype-packages=your_package_name
 ```

-or, against all the packages ever mentioned in your code:
+or, against all packages referenced in your code:
 ```bash
 pytest --beartype-packages='*'
 ```